hferentschik/jmh-perf-tests/README.md

 JMH microbenchmarks for my work on Hibernate projects.
-Experimantal!
+Experimental!

 ...